ballerina-platform/ballerina-distribution/examples/create-maps-with-query/create_maps_with_query.md

 Query expressions can be used to create a map from an iterable value.
 Query expression should be preceded by the `map` keyword in this case.

-The type of the value in the select clause must belong to the tuple type `[string, T]`, where `map<T>` is the type of the constructed value.
+The type of the value in the select clause must belong to the tuple type `[string, T]`, where the type of the constructed value is `map<T>`.

 ::: code querying_tables.bal :::